gzalo/HalfMapper/README.md

 Video showing the program http://www.youtube.com/watch?v=Hl2HbV3UbMs

+**List of overlaps found: https://github.com/gzalo/HalfMapper/blob/master/overlaps.md **

+## TODO list (ordered from highest to lowest priority)
+Try to add other Black Mesa maps to expand the universe: Opposing Force, Blue Shift and Decay might be possible.
+Other GoldSrc games maps will probably load without problems, such as Counter-Strike.

+Fixing areas that overlap (map loading sections) that cause z-fighting and some extra walls

+Improve code, clean up some stuff and use newer versions of libraries (SDL2, OpenGL3)

+Provide a better interface, allow for map position fine-tuning and disable certain maps

 ## Used libraries
 SDL for window and event management

 OpenGL and GLU for rendering

 GLEW for easy extension access

-## TODO
-Provide a better interface, allow for map position fine-tuning and disable certain maps

-Try to add other Black Mesa maps to expand the universe: Opposing Force, Blue Shift and Decay might be possible

-Give a way to automatically take screenshots of the top of the maps, to do easier map joins.

-Hard code every missing "info_landmark" matching entities to improve the full map (for instance elevator and "surface tension" pipe -after the dam- don't have a set height)